AJ-RR/AJ-RR.github.io/index.md

 My research interests majorly include machine learning for healthcare and assistive technology.
 With a background in electronics and embedded systems, I am eager to work on multi-disciplinary problems in these fields.

 Academics aside, I am a football enthusiast and regularly play the sport.
 I also enjoy playing table tennis and volleyball.
 In addition, I have a deep interest in philosophy, particularly in aspects of ethics and morality that are crucial in understanding what engineers do and how our technology affects society.

+<a target="_blank" rel="noopener noreferrer" href="{{ site.baseurl }}{{ site.url }}/assets/pdf/resume.pdf"><button class="button">Download CV</button></a>